apatronl/Buzz-Movie-Selector-Android/README.md

     - Computer Science

 ### Application Description
-This application will allow students to share private recommendations and comments about movies they have seen, and to rank movies.
+Android implementation of Buzz Movie Selector, a movie search and rating app for Georgia Tech’s CS 2340 class (Objects and Design).
+This application allows students to share ratings and comments about movies they have seen.
 Movie rankings can be reported overall, or by student major.
-# Buzz-Movie-Selector-Android